dnllvrvz/dnllvrvz.github.io/about.md

 <h3>To Examples</h3>

 <p>Check the <a href="https://dnllvrvz.github.io/projects/">Projects</a> section of this website
 to see some examples of what I am describing above.
-The <a href="https://dnllvrvz.github.io/tags/">Tags page</a> can also be helpful for that.
+The <a href="https://dnllvrvz.github.io/tags/">Tags page</a> can also be helpful for that.</p>

 ---